Lost in Austen: Episode 1

 Amanda Price, a keen Jane Austen fan from present-day Hammersmith, who has just rejected an unromantic marriage proposal from her boozy boyfriend, discovers Elizabeth Bennet, a character from Pride and Prejudice, standing in a nightgown in her bathroom.
 When Elizabeth disappears, Amanda brushes the incident off as a dream.
 She explains to her mother that Jane Austen's novel has shown her that she can set higher standards for a husband for herself and has taught her to believe in true love.
 Elizabeth appears in Amanda's bathroom again, this time dressed for travel.

 Amanda steps through the secret doorway in the wall that Elizabeth has shown her, and finds herself at Longbourn, the home of the Bennet family in Hertfordshire, near the beginning of the novel.
 Amanda is trapped in this world, while Elizabeth is in 21st-century London.
 Mr Bennet is hospitable, accepting Amanda as his daughter's good friend, while Elizabeth is off visiting "the city".

-Amanda tries to ensure that the novel progresses as it should, but when Mr Bingley, newly settled in Netherfield, visits Longbourn, he admires Amanda more than Jane.
+Amanda tries to ensure that the novel progresses as it should, but when Mr Bingley, newly settled in Netherfield, visits Longbourn, he admires Amanda more than Jane Bennet.
 At the Meryton Assembly Hall, Amanda tries to reject Bingley's interest by telling him that she cannot dance with him, because Mr Darcy has already asked her to dance.
 Bingley calls Amanda's bluff, but Darcy coldly lies and confirms Amanda's claim.
 As Darcy dances with her, Amanda asks why he covered for her, for which he scolds her, believing her to have tried to make a fool out of Bingley, and agreed to dance through wanting to spare him from embarrassment.
 Amanda gets drunk and kisses Bingley, immediately regretting it.

 A furious Mrs Bennet warns Amanda not to interfere with her daughters' marriage prospects.
 Later, Amanda forces Jane to travel to the Bingleys' home in bad weather, in order to get the novel back on track.
 But when she learns that this may give Jane a fatal attack of influenza, Amanda follows her to try and save her.